sara-nl/htdpdocs/source/Pages/how_to_contribute/index.rst

 Documentation how-to
 ********************

 This page explains how you can edit the documentation, how to generate HTML documentation from the source and how to install the software needed for this.
 Some handy links are given below:

-* The High Throughput Data Processing Platform documentation page is: https://htdpdocs.readthedocs.io
+* The HT-platform documentation page is here: https://htdpdocs.readthedocs.io
-* The source code of documentation is in GitHub: https://github.com/sara-nl/htdpdocs
+* The source code of documentation is stored on GitHub: https://github.com/sara-nl/htdpdocs
 * The readthedocs overview page is: https://readthedocs.org/projects/htdpdocs/

 When changes are committed using Git and pushed to the SURFsara GitHub repository, the documentation is automatically rebuild and published by readthedocs.org.

 We have some :ref:`style guidelines <doc-style>` to encourage a consistent style.
-But don't worry too much about that: any contribution is welcome.
+But don't worry too much about that: any contribution is welcome!

 .. _contribute-github: